 The land surrounds our home and winery.
 This is great particularly at harvest time when grapes can reach the press or tank within just a few minutes of being picked so avoiding oxidation and retaining freshness.

 We’re passionate about preserving and enhancing the land and its crops for the future.
+We farm and make wine organically and will complete the organic certification next year.
 We’re using sustainable practices in the vineyard, keeping wildlife margins around the vines and exploring other ways in which we can respect and improve this beautiful environment.
 In 2017 we were proud to be certified as a farm complying with the highest environmental standards under the French Government’s demanding “Haute Valeur Environnmentale” scheme.

 Climate – Never a dull moment